 Describe in detail the quantity and quality of all air emissions (including particulates, fumes and odours) from the project during construction and operation.
-Particulate emissions include those that would be produced by any industrial process or disturbance by wind action on stockpiles and conveyors, or by transportation equipment such as trucks or trains, either by entrainment from the load or by travel on unsealed roads.
+Particulate emissions include those that would be produced by any industrial process, including emissions from any stack, vent or operation of a batch process, or disturbance by wind action on stockpiles and conveyors, or by transportation equipment such as trucks or trains, either by entrainment from the load or by travel on unsealed roads.